 TGbe editor: Please update the subclause as shown below

-This primitive is generated by the SME to terminate an infrastructure BSS (with the MAC entity within an AP) or a PBSS (with the MAC entity within the PCP).
+This primitive is generated by the SME to terminate an infrastructure BSS (with the MAC entity within an AP or an MLD(#7836)) or a PBSS (with the MAC entity within the PCP).
 The MLME-STOP.request primitive shall be generated only after successful use of an MLME-START.confirm primitive.